|Rural Energy for America Program (REAP) Loan Guarantees and Grants

 The amount of federal assistance available is as follows:

-- Loan guarantees on loans up to 75% of eligible project costs, not to exceed $25 million.
+- Loan guarantees on loans up to 75% of eligible project costs.

 - Combined grant and loan funding up to 75% of total eligible project costs.